Quick Answer

 Your Insurance Denied Your Treatment as "Not Medically Necessary" — Here's How to Win

 Medical necessity denials are the most common reason insurers reject claims.
-But 45-60% of appeals succeed when backed by clinical evidence and legal citations.
+But fewer than 1 in 500 denied claims are ever appealed — and independent reviews overturn denials at significant rates.
 You have the right to fight back.

 Generate Your Medical Necessity Appeal Now — Free